thycotic/ss-docs/networking/secret-server-clustering/index.md

 # Secret Server Clustering

 > **Note:** Please click the table of contents on the left to see any sub-pages to this one.
+Click the table of contents on the right to see headings on this page.

 SS can run with multiple front-end Web servers.
 For a critical instance, clustering offers a redundant system to limit potential down time from a single point of failure.
 Clustering also allows users to load balance for better performance.
 For instructions on enabling clustering in SS, see [Setting up Clustering](../secret-server-clustering/setting-up-clustering/index.md).